 - Opportunity Cost – Resources are limited.
 Every time you chose something you say no to something else.

 - Apply the 85%-rule – Aim for 85% energy expenditure, and reserve the other 15% for mental & physical calm.

 - Life is probabilistic – Nothing is certain.
+Everything is conditional.
 Use probabilistic thinking to improve your decisions.

 - Past behavior is the best predictor of future behavior – It’s not that people can’t change, it’s just that they usually don’t.